Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 - **We only need to change the email and scw account sections.**

-- To change the email address and scw account number, we need to open the file with nano editor:
+- Open the file in VSCode by simply clicking on it, then change your email address and scw account.
+- Then save the file by clicking `File > Save`.
+Close the file by clicking the 'X' next to the filename along the top of your window.

+***Linux Users***
 ```
 nano resources/my.config